awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cfn-customresource.md

 Custom resources provide a way for you to write custom provisioning logic in CloudFormation template and have CloudFormation run it during a stack operation, such as when you create, update or delete a stack\.
 For more information, see [Custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html)\.

 **Note**
 If you use the [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html) feature, custom resources in the VPC must have access to CloudFormation\-specific Amazon Simple Storage Service \(Amazon S3\) buckets\.
-Custom resources must send responses to a pre\-signed Amazon S3 URL\.
+Custom resources must send responses to a presigned Amazon S3 URL\.
 If they can't send responses to Amazon S3, CloudFormation won't receive a response and the stack operation fails\.
 For more information, see [Setting up VPC endpoints for AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-vpce-bucketnames.html)\.

 ## Syntax<a name="aws-resource-cfn-customresource-syntax"></a>